skeeto/skeeto.github.com/_posts/2013-05-18-Load-Libraries-in-Skewer-with-Bower.markdown

 Say your package depends on jQuery and it relies on the newer jQuery 1.6 behavior of `attr()`.
 You would mark down that you depend on jQuery 1.6.0.
-Say a user of your package is also using another package that depends on jQuerym it's using the `on()` method, which requires jQuery 1.7 or newer.
+Say a user of your package is also using another package that depends on jQuery, it's using the `on()` method, which requires jQuery 1.7 or newer.
 It specifies jQuery 1.7.0.
 This is a dependency conflict.